ibm-cloud-docs/Registry/container-registry-cli.md

 To find out about how to use the {{site.data.keyword.registrylong_notm}} CLI, see [Getting started with {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-getting-started#getting-started).

-For more information about the IAM platform and service access roles that are required for some commands, see [Managing user access with Identity and Access Management](/docs/Registry?topic=registry-iam#iam).
+For more information about the IAM platform and service access roles that are required for some commands, see [Managing access for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-iam#iam).

 Do not put personal information in your container images, namespace names, description fields, or in any image configuration data (for example, image names or image labels).
 {: important}